amrutprabhu/amrutprabhu.github.io/data/blog/2020/spring-boot-boost-jpa-bulk-insert-performance-by-100x.md

 }
 ```

-This reduced the time by a little; it dropped from 185 secs to 153 Secs.
+This reduced the time by a little; it dropping from 185 secs to 153 Secs.
 That's approximately an 18% improvement.

 ## 3. Change the ID Generation Strategy